galaxyproject/admin-training/README.md

 ### Instances for workshop

-[Here is a list](https://docs.google.com/spreadsheets/d/1pm84zgPc29Y36csNZ5xnN2H6RPTKCI7_4ZAetamWuuQ/edit?usp=sharing) of instances for the workshop: Please **carefully** claim one by putting your name in the student column next to a machine name.
-Then, write down your IP address.
+The instances we used for the workshop have now all been shutdown.
+Please see the bottom of this README for instructions on how to get a machine to do the workshop on your own.

 ## Timetable